hdShang/arxiv-daily/docs/cs-LG/2025-09-26/papers/250922979v1-optimind-teaching-llms-to-think-like-optimization-experts.md

 ---
 layout: default
-title: OptiMind: Teaching LLMs to Think Like Optimization Experts
+title: "OptiMind: Teaching LLMs to Think Like Optimization Experts"
 ---

 # OptiMind: Teaching LLMs to Think Like Optimization Experts